 From winter beaches to summer moorland and woodland, Wales provides essential habitats for waders.

 There are over forty WaderTales blogs so far.
-Here’s a selection of ten that may well appeal to birdwatchers in Wales.
+Here’s a selection that may well appeal to birdwatchers in Wales.

 Winter beaches & estuaries

 Wales holds important populations of waders in the wintertime – everything from Bar-tailed Godwits from Siberia to Turnstones from Canada.
 Some of the Oystercatchers seen in sites such as the Burry Inlet or the Menai Strait are from Iceland, where they can be found alongside Redshanks and Golden Plover that have also arrived from the north.
 They emphasise the close links between Wales and Iceland when it come to birdlife.
 Migratory decisions for Icelandic Oystercatchers explains how a new project is examining the costs and benefits of being a migrant.
 Welsh reports of Icelandic colour-ringed birds are helping to provide answers.

 Here’s where Oystercatchers that breed or were raised in Iceland have been reported across Britain & Ireland:

 Interestingly, while there are similar links between Ireland and Iceland, the migratory provenance of Welsh Snipe may be very different to that of Irish ones.
 A quarter of foreign-ringed Snipe reported in Ireland have been found to be wearing Icelandic rings but, so far, no Reykjavik-ringed Snipe have been spotted in Wales.
 Snipe & Jack Snipe in the UK and Ireland compares the migratory strategies of the two species and laments the decline of Common Snipe, as a breeding species.